Darc Mind

 Darc Mind was an underground hip hop duo from Queens, New York.
-It consisted of rapper Kev Roc and producer X-Ray.
+It consisted of rapper Kev Roc and producer X-Ray Da Mindbenda.

 History

 Darc Mind recorded their debut album Symptomatic of a Greater Ill for Loud Records between 1995 and 1997.
 The duo released the single "Outside Looking In" in 1996.
 "Visions of a Blur," a track from the album, appeared on the Soul in the Hole soundtrack in 1997.
 However, Symptomatic of a Greater Ill had never seen the light of day until it was released on Anticon in 2006.

 Darc Mind performed the song "Outside Looking In" live on KEXP-FM at Gigantic Studios on October 30, 2006.

 In the same year, the duo released Bipolar on Mindbenda Recordings.

-X-Ray died on January 6, 2025.
+X-Ray Da Mindbenda died on January 6, 2025.